-- all students should be ready and have the 'Simple 7' equipment to learn: 2 pens, 2 pencils, ruler, eraser, a Casio scientific calculator, ARCK Record and bag.
-If possible students should also have a green and purple pen. - all students should bring their bag to school every day - always bring their ARCK Record and use it to help with learning and record your positive points and comments. - make sure all your personal property is marked with your name
+All students should be ready to learn and have the 'Simple 7' equipment at all times: pen, pencil, ruler, eraser, a Casio scientific calculator, ARCK Record and bag.
+If possible students should also have spare pens and also a green and purple pen.

+- all students should bring their bag to school every day and keep this with them this must be a minimum of A4 sized.
+(Bum bags or similar are not acceptable). - students should always bring their ARCK Record and use it to help with their learning and recording their positive points and comments. - bring a reading book to school. - make sure all personal property is marked with students' names. - Daily checks on equipment will take place.